The subantarctic oceans are cold but rich in oxygen, nutrients and sea birds and mammals...

 Pachyptila desolata, 'Antarctic Prion'.

 Oceanites oceanicus, 'Wilsons Storm Petrel'.
+The only 'southern' storm petrel that regularly ends up in the northern hemisphere.
 One of the most abundant birds in the world.

 Cephalorhynchus commersonii, 'Commerson's Dolphin'.